bibleexchange/courses/romans/en/0901_the-sorrow-of-paul-at-israels-rejection.md

 # The Sorrow of the Apostle at Israel's Rejection (9:1-5)

 Romans chapter nine talks about Paul&apos;s sorrow for the Jews.
-We find out that not all of Abraham&apos;s seed were the children of promise.
+We find out that not all of Abraham&apos;s seed were the children of promise (9:7-8).

-> Romans 9:7,8&mdash;&hellip; Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
-8 That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.

-This chapter talks about the calling of the Gentiles, and the rejection of the Jews, as it had been foretold.

 ## The Sincerity of his feeling (1)

-**Paul preached the truth! ** His Sorrow for the Lost was Sincere and Divinely Inspired.
+Paul's Sorrow for the Lost was Sincere and Divinely Inspired.

-1. Truth should be spken always
-2. Truth is the Believer's Life (John 8:32)
-3. Truth honors the Christ we serve.
-4. Truth must be obeyed (Gal.
-3:1)
-5. Truth is necessary for growth.
-(Ephesians 4:14-15)
-6. Truth is a defense.
-7. We are begotten by the Truth.
-(James 1:18; 1 Peter 1:23
-8. We are to Walk in the the Truth (II John 4)

 ## The Intensity of his feeling (2-3a)